Faith Defined

 Hupostasis means the things we are believing for have a tangible (clear, definite, real) existence in the spirit realm (eternity) before they appear on Planet Earth.
 Elegchos, on the other hand, is what is presented in court to prove to a judge and jury that thus-and-so happened on such-and-such a date by the hand of whosoever.

-Thus, faith presents us with clear, definite, real proof of what we are believing for.
+Thus, faith presents us with clear, definite, real proof of what we are anticipating with joy from God.

 Faith’s Foundation is Submission to Jesus’ Lordship & His Word

 Faith is a total dependency upon — and abandonment of control to — the Godhead and His Word to the exclusion of all others, including ourselves.
-Faith is not a “leap” into the great unknown, but a measured step based upon specific revelation from God’s Word as revealed by the Holy Spirit.
-Making a “leap of faith” is a totally unscriptural concept.
+Faith is not a “leap” into a great unknown, but a measured step based upon specific revelation from God’s Word as revealed by the Holy Spirit.
+“Leaps of faith” are a totally unscriptural concept.

 Our Heavenly FatherGod does not respond to human need, only to faith in and submission to Him personally.
 This is a fundamental truism concerning the One True God.

-There are billions of folks in dire need throughout the world, the vast majority of whom are not submitted to Jesus Christ as Lord of their lives because they are devoted to false religions, such as Roman Catholicism, Islam, Buddhism, and Hinduism, just to name the top 4.
+There are billions of folks out there in dire need throughout the world, the vast majority of whom are not submitted to Jesus Christ as Lord of their lives because they are devoted to false religions.
 God will not answer their prayers to the other so-called deities involved (the Virgin Mary, Allah, Buddha, or Krishna, etc.) because that would be establishing them in wrong-doing (specifically, idolatry), something He never does.
 If anyone actually receives answers to prayers made to these false gods, that is Satan answering to reinforce and perpetuate the lies they already believe.

 Authority & Responsibility Must Aways Be Equal